Worthing Pier temporary closure (October 2024)

 On 4th October we had alerted the businesses on the pier about the potential that we could need to close the pier on safety grounds, which we confirmed to them on 9th October.
 We had visited those businesses that were open on 8th October.

 HOP Consulting submitted its full inspection report of its findings.
-In summary, the report confirms the need for the pier to be closed until it has been made safe.
+In summary, the report confirmed the need for the pier to be closed until it has been made safe.

-One of the biggest challenges is that the work can only take place at a spring low tide, when the tide goes far enough out for us to do the work safely.
-The first such set of tides began on Tuesday 15th October and runs until Sunday 21st October but because of supply issues our contractors were unable to get the work done in that period.
+One of the biggest challenges is that the initial stages of the work could only take place at a spring low tide, when the tide goes far enough out for us to do the work safely.
+The first such set of tides began on Tuesday 15th October and ran until Sunday 21st October but because of supply issues our contractors were unable to get the work done in that period.

-We have stabilised those piles but the damage they have suffered means we need to carry out more work to mitigate the strain on them.
+We stabilised those piles but the damage they had suffered meant we needed to carry out more work to mitigate the strain on them.

-We've given daily updates to our rate-paying tenants on the pier since 7th October as we understand how damaging the closure is to their businesses.
-We're continuing to explore how we could provide more assistance to them while they cannot operate as usual.
+Throughout the closure we gave regular updates to our rate-paying tenants on the pier as we understood how damaging the closure was to their businesses.

 Separately, we liaised with the Worthing Lions about the use of the pier for their annual 5th November fireworks display, but together had to make the decision to cancel the event because there was no suitable alternative venue available.